Progressives Push Back Against Joe Biden’s Reported ‘Middle Ground’ Climate Policy

 In an exclusive report published Thursday, Reuters news agency revealed that Joe Biden is creating a “middle ground” climate policy.
-According to Reuters‘ sources, Obama advisers and former energy department official’s are architecting the plan, which is essentially a return to Obama-era climate change politics.
+According to Reuters‘ sources, Obama advisers and former energy department officials are architecting the plan, which is essentially a return to Obama-era climate change politics.

-Biden will allegedly propose that the United States rejoins the Paris Climate Agreement, seek to limit emissions from coal plants and similar facilities, support nuclear energy, and natural gas and carbon capture technologies.
-The former vice president’s proposal is not nearly as ambitions as the Green New Deal, which has been embraced by virtually every other Democrat with a shot at winning the presidency.
+Biden will allegedly propose that the United States rejoin the Paris Climate Agreement, seek to limit emissions from coal plants and similar facilities, and support nuclear energy, natural gas, and carbon capture technologies.
+The former vice president’s proposal is not nearly as ambitious as the Green New Deal, which has been embraced by virtually every other Democrat with a shot at winning the presidency.

 Bernie Sanders, Elizabeth Warren, Kamala Harris, Pete Buttigieg, Beto O’Rourke, and Jay Inslee are all backing the Green New Deal.